Settlement Agreements Guide

 1. In the vast majority of cases, a settlement agreement will provide for termination of employment on or around the date the settlement agreement is signed.

 2. However, if the employee continues working for some time after signing a settlement agreement the employer may wish to provide for a second or ‘confirmatory’ settlement agreement to be signed after the termination date.
+This is often known as a Dual Settlement Agreement: the parties sign the first agreement when the terms are agreed and the second or ‘confirmatory’ settlement agreement on or shortly after the termination date.

 3. Alternatively, the employer may put the employee on garden leave for the duration of the period to termination.